 Sustainable Warmth Grants

 We know that installing retrofit measures can sometimes be expensive.
-To help with this, we’ve set up a series of grants to help install a range of energy efficient improvements in eligible homes.
+To help with this, we’ve set up a series of grants to help install a range of energy efficiency improvements in eligible homes.

 Householders in Solihull who live in energy inefficient properties may be able to benefit from a grant of up to £10,000* to cover the cost of installing a range of energy efficiency improvements to their home.